harrislapiroff/chromamine.com/src/posts/using-expired-covid-antigen-tests.md

 On the other hand, if the test was negative, reduced sensitivity meant it would *not* be a reliable indicator I was done with my infection.
 I would need to follow up with a more sensitive test to confirm.
 But I could at least conserve my unexpired tests by using them only when needed.

-On the fourth day since my first positive test – my fifth day since my symptoms had definitively started – I was feeling a lot better.
+On approximately day five of my infection (seven days after exposure, five days after my first definitive symptom, four days after first positive test) I was feeling a lot better.
 My symptoms had declined to an occasional cough and sniffle.
-Using one of the expired tests I got a very faint positive.
+Using one of my expired tests I got a very faint positive.

 ![A faintly positive QuickVue test strip](/media/using-expired-covid-antigen-tests/faint.jpeg)